ivan24004/tp/docs/UserGuide.md

 - `delete-member CS2103T G18 -cm Ivan -cm #1`
 - `delete-member CS2103T G18 -cm ##`

-### Give rating to your courseMates: `rate-mate`

-Rates courseMates by up to five stars.

-Format: `rate-mate COURSEMATE -r RATING`

-Parameters:
-- `COURSEMATE`: Name of the existing courseMate to give the rating to.
-Accept aliases (substrings or in hashtag (#) notation).
-- `RATING`: The rating given, which is a single digit integer between 0 and 5, where 0 signifies that no rating is given.

-Examples:
-- `rate-mate Bob -r 5`

 ### Edit the telegram chat URL of a group: `edit-tg-chat-url`